 About the author

-Tony Manhart is founder and editor in chief at Gardening Dream.
+Tony Manhart is the founder and editor in chief at Gardening Dream.
 Tony’s enthusiasm and rich experience in all things related to growing plants have led him to share his abundant knowledge with gardening aficionados all over the world.
 When he is not working around his own garden, Tony spends his time writing tips and tricks on a variety of subjects related to plant cultivation and soil maintenance.